 Our Action Plan

-To these ends, here is our five-point Action Plan.
+To these ends, here is our seven-point Action Plan.

 1 Hire Us Back™